plaited/plaited/playbook/coding/learn-about-behavioral-programming.md

 snapshots of the state at every synchronization point of a bProgram run, to see how our application state changes as events flow through our bProgram.

-Consider the following scenario where we want to create an app that controls hot and cold water taps, whose output flows are mixed.
+#### Scenario

-Take this logging callback we can pass to our bProgram options dev parameter.
-It will log a snapshot for each run of our program.
+We want to create an app that controls hot and cold water taps, whose output flows are mixed.

 ```ts
 import { expect, test } from "bun:test";